How Interior Design Firms Make Money from Your Renovation

 There are also companies that outsource the entire project to a contracting firm that’s a third party.
-In such cases, the interior designer is just handling the design/planning and material selection, while the actual construction work and project management is handled by the contractors.
+In such cases, the interior designer is just handling the design/planning and material selection, while the actual construction work and project management are handled by the contractors.

 So in a way, such interior design firms won’t have to do any quotations, costing or site work.
 Instead, they’ll probably be handling drafting and other design-related work.
 What I can say for certain, is that for Charlotte's Carpentry, the interior designer who you’re liaising with will also be the one who’ll be handling all the technical aspects of the renovation.

 How do you earn from a renovation project?